January 19, 2021

 Mexican Egg Scramble

 Do you want to know what our family eats pretty much every single Saturday morning?
 This Mexican Egg Scramble also known as salsa eggs!
 My husband cooks breakfast most Saturday mornings and his specialty is this Mexican Egg Scramble.
+Mexican egg scramble features scrambled eggs with black beans and lots of other toppings.
 The whole family loves it from the toddler all the way to the adults.
 Mexican Egg Scramble is loaded with bell peppers, onions, black beans, salsa, cheddar cheese, and of course, eggs!

 pan of Mexican Egg Scramble